-Planting, Irrigation, and Trail Repair phase: Utilize a non-vibratory roller in place of a vibratory roller.
+Planting, Irrigation, and Trail Repair phase: Utilize a Anon-vibratory roller shall be utilized in place of a vibratory roller.

-Remaining phases: Bulldozers and loaded trucks should have limited use within 15 feet of nearby structures.
-If this is not reasonably achievable, vibration monitoring is recommended at 6450 Dougherty Road (South), a residence located on Hickory Lane adjacent to the site, and a residence located on Spruce Lane adjacent to the site.
-Contractor should work with occupants / owners to keep construction to times that will minimize disturbance.
+Remaining phases: Bulldozers and loaded trucks should shall have limited use within 15 feet of nearby structures.
+If this is not reasonably achievable, vibration monitoring is recommended shall be conducted at 6450 Dougherty Road (South), a residence located on Hickory Lane adjacent to the site, and a residence located on Spruce Lane adjacent to the site.
+Contractor should shall work with occupants / owners to keep construction to times that will minimize disturbance.